From Messy to Measured: Making Sense of Tour Emissions Across Complex Supply Chains

 From parasailing to paella, every part of a tour generates emissions.
 But when it comes to a trip’s carbon footprint, where does a tour operator’s responsibility begin and end?
 And how can you possibly measure all the different parts, especially when so many are outside your direct control?
 As pressure grows from travelers, partners, and regulators to disclose and reduce emissions, it can be challenging to know where to begin.

-Our CEO, Paloma Zapata, will speak with forward-thinking tour operators about how they’re navigating these challenges in the real world.
-Rochelle Turner of Intrepid Travel and Krista Hanni of Cheesemans’ Ecology Safaris will share how they measure supplier-related emissions, from the tools they use and priorities they set, to how they address data gaps and use their findings to communicate impact.
+Our CEO, Paloma Zapata, speaks with forward-thinking tour operators about how they’re navigating these challenges in the real world.
+Kasia Morgan of Exodus Adventure Travels and Krista Hanni of Cheesemans’ Ecology Safaris share how they measure supplier-related emissions, from the tools they use and priorities they set, to how they address data gaps and use their findings to communicate impact.

 What You'll Learn